Skip to main content

 Sustainability risks

-Companies must document the risk that various sustainability issues (e.g. climate change, fossil fuel use or dependency) pose to the company.
+Companies must document the risks that various sustainability issues (e.g., climate change, use of fossil fuels, or dependence) pose to the company.

-Get involved in the area of corporate sustainability and actively contribute to sustainable development.
-Take the opportunity to find an efficient and cost-effective entry into this topic together with us and our partner ClimatePartner.
+Get involved in corporate sustainability and actively contribute to future-proof development.
+Take advantage of the opportunity to find an efficient and cost-effective entry point into this field together with us and our partner ClimatePartner.

 Our comprehensive approach goes beyond CSRD requirements.
-We not only offer support in calculating the CO 2 footprint and developing the sustainability strategy, but also expertise in the rapid implementation of decarbonization plans from the product development process to the finished product.
+We offer not only support in calculating the CO2 footprint and developing a sustainability strategy, but also expertise in the rapid implementation of decarbonization plans from the product development process to the finished product.

-Ensure legal compliance and strive for improvements.
-A corporate culture that promotes sustainability can support the environment and is also the key to long-term success.
+Ensure compliance with legal requirements and strive for continuous improvement.
+A sustainability-oriented corporate culture can support the environment and is also key to long-term success.
 Are you interested in the comprehensive integration of a sustainability strategy?
 Then get in touch with us.